loonloon/Notes/Interview-Behavioral.md

     <td>Describe the actions you took to address the situation with an appropriate amount of
 detail and keep the focus on YOU.
 What specific steps did you take and what was your particular contribution?
-Be careful that you don’t describe what the team or group did when talking about a project, but what you actually did.
-Use the word “I,” not “we” when describing actions.</td>
+Be careful that you don’t describe what the team or group did when talking about a
+      project, but what you actually did. <strong>Use the word "I,"</strong> not "we" when describing actions.</td>
   </tr>
   <tr>
     <td><b>R</b>esult</td>